 The difference in quality release time in Wevelgem & Kettering

 It was apparent from the analyses from Axon that there was a difference in quality release time for a product that was manufactured in both Wevelgem and Kettering.
 Nevertheless, all the parameters in SAP were the same.
-Closer investigation revealed that one particular task was executed every hour in Wevelgem, whilst in Kettering, it only took place every twelve hours, always at the start of a new shift.
+Closer investigation revealed that one particular task was executed every hour in Wevelgem, while in Kettering, it only took place every 12 hours, always at the start of a new shift.
 Decroos explains what the consequences of this could be: “You can easily lose an average of six hours on the standard lead time.
 It may happen that certain departments achieve local process optimization, but that might be a disadvantage for other departments, such as planning.”

 Co-creation relies on sharing data

 Businesses are often reluctant to share their data, but the Axon platform is well protected.
-Moreover, a confidentiality statement is signed, and of course, a certain amount of trust is required too.
+Moreover, a confidentiality statement is signed, and of course, a certain amount of trust is required, too.
 The collaboration between Alpro and Bluecrux sees a huge amount of information exchanged.

 According to Axon’s Vandenbroucke: “We do have insights from the supply chain, but we don’t always know how a planner wants to look at the data.
-For example, Peter Decroos asked us about a number of specific visualizations and correlations with other data elements which we would not immediately have thought of.”
+For example, Peter Decroos asked us about a number of specific visualizations and correlations with other data elements that we would not immediately have thought of.”

 This means that the consultants are constantly learning new things.
 Alpro is making Bluecrux smarter, but the opposite is also true.
-Peter Decroos, who now has twelve years’ experience at Alpro, is not afraid of sharing his knowledge with Bluecrux: “Readers of this article can also learn from our project.
+Decroos, who now has 12 years’ experience at Alpro, is not afraid of sharing his knowledge with Bluecrux: “Readers of this article can also learn from our project.
 I think that you achieve more by sharing and searching for solutions together than by concealing your data from everything and everyone.”